We Love Travel Hacking

 - One-way tickets are rarely half the price of a cheaper round-trip ticket because cheap fares are based off of round trip travel (the biggest exception are low-cost carriers).

 - Some airlines and city pairs have cheaper fares for travel on specific days of the week.
-For example, SouthWest Airlines fares between east and west coast are generally $25 cheaper for travel on Tuesday, Wednesday, and Saturday.
+For example, Southwest Airlines fares between the east and west coast are generally $25 cheaper for travel on Tuesday, Wednesday, and Saturday.

 Is this the Best Flight Price?
 Checklist

 - Am I traveling during a major holiday, school break, huge conference, or high season for my destination?
 What about my departure airport?

 - At a minimum, am I staying over a Saturday night?

 - At maximum, is the travel period longer than 30 days?